Fewer Yellowstone wolves equals no wolf-on-wolf deaths

-BILLINGS, Mont.
-(AP) — For the first time in 24 years, Yellowstone National Park wildlife managers have found no evidence wolves killing each other.
+YELLOWSTONE — For the first time in 24 years, Yellowstone National Park’s wolf project staff found no evidence in 2018 of wolves killing each other.

-The Billings Gazette reports that the park's annual report on wolves says seven wolf deaths were recorded 2018, but none were wolf-on-wolf deaths and none died from major diseases.
-Three wolves were shot by hunters outside the park.
+That’s unusual since such wolf-on-wolf deaths are the leading cause of natural mortality for the park’s big canines.
+There was also no evidence of wolves dying from any major diseases, even though mange was found in several coyotes and foxes in or near the park boundary.

+These details about Yellowstone’s wolves, along with many other insights, are contained in the 2018 Yellowstone Wolf Project Annual Report, which can be found online.
+The annual report contains information on individual packs, pup survival, wolf project outreach as well as mortalities.

 You have free articles remaining.